Simple Additions, Substantial Gains: Expanding Scripts, Languages, and Lineage Coverage in URIEL+: Limitations

 Furthermore, the features themselves have inherent limitations.
 Script similarity does not always equate to the deep linguistic similarity required for complex downstream tasks.
 For example, script vectors correctly capture that Persian and Arabic share script features.
 However, Persian is an Indo-European language while Arabic is Semitic.
 For a task like machine translation, over-reliance on the script signal could incorrectly suggest a stronger linguistic relationship than exists, potentially adding a misleading signal.

 Similarly, our expanded lineage imputation operates on the heuristic that dialects share features with their parent languages.
 While broadly effective, this assumption can be flawed.
 A dialect may have evolved a unique feature or, through language contact, lost a feature that its parent retained.
 In such cases, the imputation would be incorrect, adding a faulty data point that could negatively impact downstream tasks.
+Furthermore, any errors or biases in the documented parent language features are systematically inherited by all descendants.
+This risks potentially amplifying inaccuracies in our dataset, particularly for parent language where prestige varieties are particularly favoured, as is common for many of the low-resource families our method targets \cite{joshi-etal-2020-state}.

-Finally, adding $18,710$ languages from Glottolog to \textsc{URIEL+}, each with genetic, geographic, typological (syntactic, phonological, inventory, and morphological), and scriptural vectors, substantially increases the time required to integrate all linguistic data sources in \textsc{URIEL+} (e.g., from a few minutes to often around an hour).
+Finally, adding $18,710$ languages from Glottolog to \textsc{URIEL+}, each with genetic, geographic, typological (syntactic, phonological, inventory, and morphological), and script vectors, substantially increases the time required to integrate all linguistic data sources in \textsc{URIEL+} (e.g. from a few minutes to often around an hour).